 The Scanpy/Seurat standard workflow exemplifies how these methods combine:

-- Feature selection: keep the top 2,000–5,000 highly variable genes (reduces noise, speeds computation)
+- Feature selection: keep the top 2,000–5,000 highly variable (reduces noise, speeds computation)

 - Batch correction (if needed): Harmony on PC embeddings